The Survey | Characteristics of participants

 Loading

 Households in the survey cohort tend to be similar to those of the general Lahaina population.
-The sample has a somewhat higher share of single-person households (around 16% of respondents) and households with four or more people (about 42% of respondents).
+The sample has a somewhat higher share of single-person households (16% of respondents) and households with four or more people (41% of respondents).
 Two-person and three-person households make up 26% and 16% of the sample respectively.

 Area of residence

 Over 80% of survey respondents resided in West Maui before the fires.
-The remaining participants are primarily concentrated in Upcountry Maui (9% of respondents) since we also recruited participants from the Kula area affected by the wildfires.
-Some respondents also lived in Central Maui (6%) and South Maui (4%).
+The remaining participants are primarily concentrated in Upcountry Maui and the North Shore (9% of respondents) since we also actively recruited participants from the Kula area affected by the wildfires.
+Some respondents also lived in Central Maui (5%) and South Maui (4%).
 Those who lived outside West Maui at the time of the wildfires either worked or owned a business there.

 Place of birth